GretaGalliani/public_transport_COVID_Lombardy/README.md

 # public_transport_COVID_Lombardy

-Code developed for the paper "The Impact of Public Transport on the Diffusion of the COVID-19 Pandemic in Lombardy during 2020", authored by Greta Galliani, Piercesare Secchi, and Francesca Ieva, to be published in Medical Research Archives.
+Code developed for the paper **The Impact of Public Transport on the Diffusion of the COVID-19 Pandemic in Lombardy during 2020**, authored by Greta Galliani, Piercesare Secchi, and Francesca Ieva, published in Medical Research Archives in September 2023.

 ## Overview

-This repository contains the code and resources associated with the research paper titled **"The Impact of Public Transport on the Diffusion of the COVID-19 Pandemic in Lombardy during 2020"** authored by Greta Galliani, Piercesare Secchi, and Francesca Ieva, to be published in Medical Research Archives.
+This repository contains the code and resources associated with the research paper titled **The Impact of Public Transport on the Diffusion of the COVID-19 Pandemic in Lombardy during 2020** authored by Greta Galliani, Piercesare Secchi, and Francesca Ieva, published in Medical Research Archives in September 2023.

 ## Data and Resources